 Eduardo Bonilla-Silva and Tyrone Forman wrote a wonderful article* examining the discursive strategies white college students use to distance themselves from racism, while still blaming people of color for their own disadvantage or being, straightforwardly, racist.
 Among other strategies, they noted that these students would often preface their comments with the phrase “I am not a racist but…”

 We’ve documented this strategy before with a series of PostSecret confessions and we certainly saw it used by UCLA’s Alexandra Wallace in her famous anti-Asian rant.
 Now Karen alerted me to a new blog collecting instances of this type of language on Facebook, titled simply I’m Not Racist But… It’s pretty stunning what often follows.
 Here are some examples (trigger warning for, um, some seriously racist talk):

 That was just a selection from the first two pages.
 They are lots more.
 In a similar vein, you might visit our post about racist tweets and updates after the tsunami hit Japan.

 * Bonilla-Silva, Eduardo & Tyrone A. Forman.
 2000.
 ‘I am not a racist but…’: Mapping White college students’ racial ideology in the USA.
-Discourse and Society 11, 1: 50-85.Lisa Wade is a professor of sociology at Occidental College.
+Discourse and Society 11, 1: 50-85.Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.